This section responds to the Learning Collaborative’s priority of advancing implementation science. It describes tools to:

 Source: Feldstein & Glasgow, 2008

-Full description of Figure 2: The Practical, Robust Implementation and Sustainability
+Figure 2: The Practical, Robust Implementation and Sustainability Model (PRISM):

 Top intervention box includes organizational (leaders, managers, staff) and patient

-(leaders, managers, staff) and patient characteristics.
-Recipients affected by implementation
+organizational (leaders, managers, staff) and patient characteristics.
+Recipients

 Feldstein and Glasgow, outlined the Practical, Robust Implementation Sustainability Model (PRISM) in 2008 in recognition that advances in healthcare research were not always reaching patients (Feldstein & Glasgow, 2008).
 The authors developed PRISM as a comprehensive model for translating research into practice relying on multiple aspects of other IS models, as well as the quality improvement literature.
 The model itself expands upon RE-AIM, Precede-Proceed, and the diffusion of innovations theory also discussed in this section (Liles et al., 2015).
 Elements of the PRISM model include: 1) the program or intervention, 2) external environment, 3) implementation and sustainability infrastructure, and 4) recipients.
 Relationships between these factors are visible in Feldstein and Glasgow’s model image, reproduced in Figure 2.
 This model may be most useful in healthcare delivery contexts when there is a principal concern for the sustainability of the intervention for the population of interest within the specific context.